jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Master to decide whether or not conditions are optimal, and what sort of reduction to this penalty other circumstances might bring about.

-Palanquin: Although the actual structure and look of this vehicle varies greatly, the design is more or less the same.
+**Palanquin**: Although the actual structure and look of this vehicle varies greatly, the design is more or less the same.
 A palanquin is a flat floor with four or more ‘handles’ to which beings (often slaves or servants) clutch in order to lift the floor off the ground and walk with it.
 The floor commonly has some kind of throne or bedding on it, sometimes with a screened or veiled tent obscuring it from outside view.
-The palanquin is a good way of advertising one’s superior position to those beneath it and most who
+The palanquin is a good way of advertising one’s superior position to those beneath it and most who witness someone being carried on a palanquin automatically assume he is some kind of royalty or nobility.

-                                                                                           93
-Alex Greene (order #3215550)                                                                                2
-       witness someone being carried on a palanquin automatically assume he is some kind of royalty or nobility.
 In fact, this view is so ingrained that the rider gains a +10% to his Influence skill while being carried so long as the target(s) of his skill recognise his superior position.

-Rickshaw: Sort of a ‘human-drawn chariot’, the rickshaw is a small wooden cart that might be able to hold two passengers on a seated bench while the ‘drawing steeds’ (who are also the drivers) pull the rickshaw forward using a shoulder/arm harness attached to the front of the vehicle.
+**Rickshaw**: Sort of a ‘human-drawn chariot’, the rickshaw is a small wooden cart that might be able to hold two passengers on a seated bench while the ‘drawing steeds’ (who are also the drivers) pull the rickshaw forward using a shoulder/arm harness attached to the front of the vehicle.
 Hailing from communities that either do not have room